davidlpoole/davidlpoole/README.md

 🌱 I'm currently working on:
 [an app to scrape Seek for job info](https://seeker.deno.dev)
 an app to track productivity for agricultural contractors
-learning to deploy full stack apps with AWS

 🧗 When I'm not coding, I'm hiking, climbing, or mountain biking...